phsym/prettytable-rs/README.md

 > THIS SOFTWARE IS DISTRIBUTED WITHOUT ANY WARRANTY <br>
 > Check LICENSE.txt file for more information. <br>

-A formatted and aligned table printer written in rust
+A formatted and aligned table printer written in rust. **This is a work in progress for now**.

 # How to build